CN2F: A Cloud-Native Cellular Network Framework: Abstract

 \section{Abstract}

-Upcoming 5G and Beyond 5G (B5G) cellular networks aim to improve the efficiency and flexibility of mobile networks by incorporating various technologies, such as Software Defined Networking (SDN), Network Function Virtualization (NFV), and Network Slicing (NS).
-In this paper, we share our findings, accompanied by a comprehensive online codebase, about the best practice of using different open-source projects in order to realize a flexible testbed for academia and industrial Research and Development (R\&D) activities on the future generation of cellular networks.
-In particular, a ``Cloud-Native Cellular Network Framework (\nm{})'' is presented which uses \textit{OpenAirInterface}'s codebase to generate cellular Virtual Network Functions (VNFs) and deploys \textit{Kubernetes} to disperse and manage them among some worker nodes.
-Moreover, \nm{} leverages \textit{ONOS} and \textit{Mininet} to emulate the effect of the IP transport networks in the fronthaul and backhaul of real cellular networks.
-In this paper, we also showcase two use cases of \nm{} to demonstrate the importance of Edge Computing (EC) and the capability of Radio Access Network (RAN) slicing.
+Upcoming cellular networks aim to improve the efficiency and flexibility of mobile networks by incorporating various technologies, such as Software-Defined Networking (SDN), Network Function Virtualization (NFV), and Network Slicing (NS).
+There exist open-source projects that implement components of different cellular generations.
+In this paper, we elaborate on how to use these open-source projects to realize a flexible and extendable testbed for conducting experiments on the future generation of cellular networks.
+In particular, a Cloud-Native Cellular Network Framework (\nm{}) is presented, which uses \textit{OpenAirInterface}'s codebase to generate cellular Virtual Network Functions (VNFs) and deploys \textit{Kubernetes} to disperse and manage them among multiple worker nodes.
+Moreover, \nm{} leverages \textit{ONOS} and \textit{Mininet} to emulate the effect of the IP transport networks in the fronthaul and backhaul of real-world cellular networks.
+Using \nm{}, we implement different network scenarios, including Edge Computing (EC), Cloud Computing (CC), and Radio Access Network (RAN) slicing, to showcase the effectiveness of the proposed testbed for academia and industrial Research and Development (R\&D) activities.